whiteboxdev/library-defold-persist/README.md

 ```

 When loading data, written data is prioritized over saved data.
 This means that `persist.load()` will always return the latest version of a file, even if it has not yet been saved.

-If a file has the ".json" extension, then its data will be saved and loaded as JSON instead of Defold's built-in format.

 ## API